dgca/dancortes-old/_posts/2015-03-18-how-the-smartwatch-will-affect-mobile.md

 excerpt:    Smartwatches won't change the world, but they'll change how you interact with your phone and they might give you a bit of your life back.
 ---

 Smartwatches.
-Somehow they're a new thing, even though they've been around for a while now.
+Somehow they're a new thing, even though they've been around for a while.
 To be fair, the Apple Watch will definitely bring a mostly-techie technology into the mainstream.
 Hooray, Android Wear and Pebble owners, we're about to be 'not weird' anymore.

 So, if you decide to get a smartwatch, how will you be affected?